AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/drill-throughs.md

 Definition: Total spend by month via bar chart and table.
 Because the parent tile is already a chart, drill into Show Details will show a single month only.

 _Total spend by month broken down by week, date, or time.
-Time is possible for spend since Marketo Measure downloads actual spend by the minute from our ads connections._
+Time is possible for spend since [!DNL Marketo Measure] downloads actual spend by the minute from our ads connections._

 **Spend by Channel**